History of the Jews in Greece: World War II, Resistance and the Holocaust

 In Corfu, after the fall of Italian fascism in 1943, the Nazis took control of the island.
 Corfu's mayor at the time, Kollas, was a known collaborator and various anti-Semitic laws were passed by the Nazis that now formed the occupation government of the island.
 In early June 1944, while the Allies bombed Corfu as a diversion from the landing in Normandy, the Gestapo rounded up the Jews of the city, temporarily incarcerated them at the old fort (Palaio Frourio) and on the 10th of June sent them to Auschwitz where very few survived.
 However, approximately two hundred out of a total population of 1,900 managed to flee.
 Many among the local populace at the time provided shelter and refuge to those 200 Jews that managed to escape the Nazis.
 As well, a prominent section of the old town is to this day called Evraiki (Εβραική) meaning Jewish suburb in recognition of the Jewish contribution and continued presence in Corfu city.
 An active Synagogue (Συναγωγή) is an integral part of Evraiki today with about 65 members.

-On March 4, 1943, Bulgarian soldiers with help from German soldiers took the Jews from Komotini and Kavala off the Karageorge passenger boat, massacred them and sunk the boat.
+On March 4, 1943, Bulgarian soldiers with help from German soldiers took the Jews from Komotini and Kavala off the Karageorge passenger boat, massacred them and sank the boat.
 The Bulgarians confiscated all of the Jewish properties and possessions.

 At Thessaloniki individual police officers rescued their Jewish friends and occasionally even their families, while in Athens the chief of police, Angelos Evert, and his men actively supported and rescued Jews.

 The 275 Jews of the island of Zakynthos, however, survived the Holocaust.
 When the island's mayor, Loukas Karrer, was presented with the German order to hand over a list of Jews, Metropolitan Bishop Chrysostomos of Zakynthos returned to the Germans with a list of two names; his own and the mayor's.
 The island's population hid every member of the Jewish community.
 In 1947, a large number of the Jews of Zakynthos made aliyah to Palestine (later Israel), while others moved to Athens.
 When the island was almost levelled by the great earthquake of 1953, the first relief came from Israel, with a message that read "The Jews of Zakynthos have never forgotten their Mayor or their beloved Bishop and what they did for us."